Second Marriages and the Law

 Second Marriages and Inheritance

 Inheritance can be a complicated matter that needs to be considered when embarking on a second marriage.
 If you die then your assets will automatically pass to your surviving spouse.
 This brings up complications especially when you have children from a previous relationship.
+Speak to us today if you have concerns about remarriage and inheritance.

 Wills & Trusts